Looking for the best Google Analytics WordPress plugin for your site?

 5. WP Statistics

-WP Statistics is another freemium plugin on our list.
+WP Statistics is another freemium plugin on my list.
 It’s simple but it gets the job done.

 6. GA Google Analytics